-If you already own another Sony Alpha camera like the Sony a7III, then you’ll be glad to know that many accessories like the battery, memory cards and bluetooth remote are also compatible with the a7C.
-But due to the smaller body there are also some new accessories that you might want to take a closer look at.
+If you happen to already own another Sony Alpha camera like the Sony a7III, then you’ll be glad to know that many accessories like the battery, memory cards and bluetooth remote are also compatible with the a7C.

 Table of Contents[Hide][Show]